Who is a freelancer?

 How’s the Tax calculated on Freelance Income?

-When it comes to the taxable Income in Freelance Income, here’s how it’s calculated:
+When it comes to Income Tax for Freelancers, here’s how taxable income is calculated:

 [Net Taxable Income = Gross Taxable Income – Deductions]